 For his research, he was awarded the National Latsis Prize.

 Research in my Laboratory investigates the cognitive mechanisms involved in the appraisal of relevant stimuli, and how these processes elicit emotions, and modulate attention, memory, and decision-making.

 - The nature and function of relevance detection in emotion elicitation

 - Appraisal-driven facial expression of emotion

-- Mechanisms underlying emotional attention and memory
+- Mechanisms underlying emotional attention

 - Emotional processing of olfactory stimuli